CiroL1/Universal-Sorrow/README.md

 # Universal Sorrow
-Welcome to the University Life Idle Game, where you step into the shoes of a university student navigating the challenges of academic life!
+Welcome to the Universal Sorrow, where you step into the shoes of a university student navigating the challenges of academic life!

 ---

 ### Overview:
-In this idle game, you manage your character's daily activities, balancing studies, work, social interactions, and rest.
+You manage your character's daily activities, balancing studies, work, social interactions, and rest.
 Your goal is to optimize your three key stats: Approval Probability, Money, and Sanity.
 Each "day," you will choose from four options:

 Study: Increase your approval probability, but risk your sanity.
 Work: Earn money, but decrease your study time and sanity.